Learn

 To get the same results, here are three things you can do:

-• Look for stellar content where your tool fits naturally and reach out to them
+• Look for existing content where your tool fits naturally and reach out to them to suggest they include a mention and link to your product or service.

 • Guest posts on relevant sites.
 Make this content engaging so the reader would like to visit your site.